-Serbia: Power market and big consumers, the report and case study of Messer & GEN-I supply deal16.
-September 2013. / News Serbia Energy
+Serbia: Power market and big consumers, the report and case study of Messer & GEN-I supply deal, News Serbia Energy

 Although consumers of electricity in the high voltage from the start of this year are obliged to buy electricity directly on the market, only the “Messer Tehnogas” decided to change supplier.
 The remaining 26 customers who have lost their right to a public supply, signed a contract with the “Electric Power Industry of Serbia” (EPS).